xitop/edzed/docs/blocks.rst

   Create a block and add it to the current circuit.

   The ``Block`` implements common features of all circuit blocks, combinational and sequential.
-  It cannot be instantiated directly.
+  It cannot be instantiated directly (such classes are called abstract classes).
   Concrete blocks must be derived either from the combinational base class :class:`CBlock` or from the sequential base class :class:`SBlock`.

   The mandatory argument *name* is block's unique identifier, a non-empty string.
-  Names prefixed by an underscore are reserved for automatically created blocks and names.
+  Names prefixed by an underscore are reserved for automatically created blocks.
 Enter ``None`` to request a generated name.
   Use this feature only for auxiliary blocks that you will not need to reference by name.